Here are the scariest costumes according to ChatGPT for Lancs Halloween

 Accompanying the suggestion, ChatGPT said: “Greasepaint, silent menace, and buckets of fake blood.”
 Even the emotionless face of generative AI seems to be scared speechless at the menacing killer clown.

-Okay so away from the pop culture, we have a homage to the Pendle witches.
-Due to its famous (or more likely infamous) connection to the Lancashire county, this creative and historical costume is sure to make your friends that study history fangirl over its connection.
+Okay, so away from the pop culture, we have a homage to the Pendle witches.
+Due to its famous (or more likely infamous) connection to the Lancashire county, this creative and historical costume is sure to make your friends who study history fangirl over its connection.

 The Nun (The Conjuring Universe)